library(mlr3)

 lrn_rpart

-* Feature Types: logical, integer, numeric, factor, ordered
+• Feature Types: logical, integer, numeric, factor, and ordered

 # load resampling method: 5 lots of three-fold CV